jonahkeegan/data-dictionary-agency/memory-bank/progress.md

 - Authentication system needs to be integrated with frontend

 ## Recent Achievements

+- **Technical Documentation Completion (May 2, 2025)**: Successfully completed comprehensive technical documentation for the API service layer
+  - Created detailed architectural documentation for the client, service, and UI integration layers
+  - Documented advanced caching system with TTL configuration and pattern-based invalidation
+  - Created sequence diagrams for key processes like authentication flow and error handling
+  - Provided code examples for API client setup, service implementation, and custom hooks
+  - Documented component responsibilities, integration patterns, and best practices
+  - Organized documentation with clear structure and cross-references
+  - Added detailed type definitions for all domain models
+  - Created complete API endpoint catalog with request/response formats
+  - Documented error handling strategy across all layers
+  - Committed all documentation to GitHub

 - **Component Integration Testing (April 29, 2025)**: Successfully implemented integration tests for React components with API services
   - Created comprehensive test utilities with custom render functions that provide Redux, Router, and Theme providers